 Other vignettes in the main gallery depict scenes of Anishinabek daily life.

 The center hosts a number of cultural evants such as dances and story telling.
-Have a look below for a video.

 All photos were taken inside the museum.
 They should not be used for any commercial purpose.